yoyow-org/yoyow-node-sdk/middleware/README-EN.md

 Operations manipulating money will be validated in middleware service.

-`secure_key` in `config` is the place where platform can customize the key.
+`secure_key` in `config` is the place where the platform can customize the key.

-Encrypt the operation object for sending request.
+Encrypt the operation object for sending a request.

 Encryption example(JS version).